stanfordnlp/CoreNLP/_pages/tools_crf_ner.md

 #### German

-A German NER model is available, based on work by Manaal Faruqui and Sebastian Padó.
+A German NER model is available, based on work by Manaal Faruqui and Sebastian PadÃ³.
 You can find it in the CoreNLP German models jar.
 For citation and other information relating to the German classifiers, please see [ Sebastian Pado's German NER page](http://www.nlpado.de/~sebastian/software/ner_german.html) (but the models there are now many years old; you should use the better models